 If you look back at how your grocery or energy bills have gone up recently, you’ll see inflation in action.
 You’re probably already thinking about how to deal with any more cost of living increases.
 But are you thinking about how inflation might affect your savings?

 That can be a lot harder to spot, but it’s very important to keep an eye on how inflation and savings interact.
-As Emma Byron, Managing Director of Legal & General Retirement Solutions, says:
+As Emma Byron, Chief Operating Officer of Legal & General Institutional Retirement, says:

-“Inflation is at its highest rate for three decades, and it’s worrying that 52% of savers don’t realise it’s eating away at millions of pounds sitting in low-interest-paying accounts.
+“Inflation has been at its highest rate for three decades, and it’s worrying that 52% of savers don’t realise it’s eating away at millions of pounds sitting in low-interest-paying accounts."

 “Understanding the effects of inflation is crucial to knowing how much money you have in real terms.
 While it is essential to keep some cash in the bank for an emergency fund, savers might want to consider other options to make their money work harder, and protect their savings from inflation.”